softwarefactory-project/dlrnapi_client/docs/command-line.md

   --server-principal SERVER_PRINCIPAL, -s SERVER_PRINCIPAL
                         server_principal for kerberosAuth, defaults to "DLRNAPI_PRINCIPAL" environment variable if set.
 Mandatory if kerberosAuth method selected.
+  --force-auth          force to use authentication in GET methods.
+Those methods by default are not protected.
+                        Useful in DLRN deployments with GET endpoints protected.

 subcommands:
   available subcommands